unslimgharri/YTangana/readme.md

 <h2>Instructions:</h2>

-1.The program uses Selenium to bypass youtube's API or traditional scrapping and simulate and actual request.
+1.The program uses Selenium to bypass youtube's API or traditional scrapping and simulate and actual request.<br>
-2.For now chromedriver is needed to accomplished this: (Can be downloaded from: https://chromedriver.chromium.org/downloads ) 3.Must be place in the same folder as the executable.
+2.For now chromedriver is needed to accomplished this: (Can be downloaded from: https://chromedriver.chromium.org/downloads )<br>
+3.Must be place in the same folder as the executable.<br>

 #Just run ytangana.py or ytangana.exe click "Download" and let it do the work.